redbrick/blog/posts/2024-03-04-the-fork-bombing-of-redbrick.md

 author: wizzdom
 ---

-For nearly the entire existence of Redbrick, we have had login boxes that allow users to connect to via `ssh` or using [`wetty`](https://wetty.redbrick.dcu.ie).
-Our current ones being `pygmalion` and `azazel`.
+For nearly the entire existence of Redbrick, we have had login boxes that allow users to connect to via `ssh` or using [`wetty`](https://wetty.redbrick.dcu.ie); our current ones are `pygmalion` and `azazel`.
 Users can login to these machines in order to access services such as: editing your webspace, accessing your mailbox from the terminal, testing out programming projects and much more.
 These have been proven as an invaluable part of Redbrick's services and this event showed us how important is is to harden and secure these boxes.

 ## What Happened?